uvaai/ml2/99 Exam/40 Practice/content.md

 #### Deep Learning

-(a) Draw a ReLU activation function and use this graph to explain why this activation works better for very deep networks than the Sigmoid activation
+(a) Draw a ReLU activation function.
+Then, use this graph to explain why this activation works better for very deep networks than the Sigmoid activation.

 (b) How does stochastic gradient descent differ from regular (full-batch) gradient descent, and for which of these would you expect more improvement in the network with a single step?
 Explain your answers.